mknw/ms-ci/pipelines/environments/mod-dev/README.md

 1. a GCP Composer Instance
 2. service account of the management of Virtual Machines
-3. an instance template for VM configurations
+3. an instance template for VM configurations (to be customized)
 4. a VM dedicated to be setup for scraping (contextual comes to mind.)

 This configuration can be easily extended repeating some blocks already present in the `main.tf` file.

 Here are some ideas for future additions which could be useful to the team.
 The following list aims at providing, for each component: 1) business applications; 2) difficulty of implementation; and 3) links to documentation.

+- Adding specific requirements to VM template image (e.g. Selenium driver, and other dependencies (pip, etc.))
 - Additional VM as HTTP endpoint
    1. Bidstream
    2. Easy
    3. see [legacy dev](../legacy-dev/main.tf) for a nearly complete implementation.
 IGRESS Firewall rules should also be applied as shown.
 For the latter, examples and docs can be found [here](https://github.com/terraform-google-modules/terraform-google-network/tree/master/modules/firewall-rules).
 Please keep in mind that this might consist of a security risk.
 To avoid this, a different subnetwork as well as other strategies can be used.
-- Database
+- Database [optional]
    1. Store data to be parsed from DAG's.
    2. Medium
    3. [database modules](https://github.com/terraform-google-modules/terraform-google-sql-db)